 An important element of New Roots Inc. that makes this organization unique and the focus of this study, is the community-organizing approach, where communities define the need for FSM, and New Roots Inc. supports leadership development among those communities that help create and sustain FSM.
-As suggested by Hyden (2017), the FSM model is unique in that it allows the communities to define their problems and needs in terms of food justice, as the communities themselves are the ones that contact New Roots Inc. as they see the need for a FSM in their neighborhood (Figure 1).
-Additionally, New Roots Inc. uses and invests in the human and social capital of the communities it serves, as it relies on volunteers that belong to the same communities it serves and provides food justice classes and FSM training to leaders interested in bringing this initiative to their communities.
+As suggested by Hyden (2017), the FSM model is unique in that it allows the communities to define their problems and needs in terms of food justice, as the communities themselves are the ones that contact New Roots Inc. uses and invests in the human and social capital of the communities it serves, as it relies on volunteers that belong to the same communities it serves and provides food justice classes and FSM training to leaders interested in bringing this initiative to their communities.
 New Roots Inc. also provides seed funding to launch new FSM.
 Figure 1 shows the steps to set up a FSM in a neighborhood as described above.